0xB00B1E5/Discord-Message-Remover/README.md

 # Discord Message Remover

-This Python script allows you to delete your own messages in Discord channels automatically.
-It's particularly useful for cleaning up bot commands or managing spam in your channels.
+This Python script allows you to delete your own messages in Discord

 ## Installation
 1. Clone or download this repository.